 - plan to father a child.
 Animal studies have shown that pregabalin, the active ingredient in LYRICA, made male animals less fertile and caused sperm to change.
 Also, in animal studies, birth defects were seen in the offspring (babies) of male animals treated with pregabalin.
 It is not known if these problems can happen in people who take LYRICA.

-Tell your healthcare provider about all the medicines you take including prescription and non-prescription medicines, vitamins or herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins or herbal supplements.
 LYRICA and other medicines may affect each other causing side effects.
 Especially tell your healthcare provider if you take:

-- Avandia (rosiglitazone), Avandamet (contains rosiglitazone and metformin), or Actos (pioglitazone) for diabetes.
+- Avandia (rosiglitazone) or Actos (pioglitazone) for diabetes.
 You may have a higher chance of weight gain or swelling of your hands or feet if these medicines are taken with LYRICA.
-See "What are the possible side effects of LYRICA."

 - any narcotic pain medicine (such as oxycodone), tranquilizers or medicines for anxiety (such as lorazepam).
 You may have a higher chance for dizziness and sleepiness if these medicines are taken with LYRICA.